cyberhunkbr/JAVA_AWS_MASTER/MyMicroservice/README.md

-# Simple Spring Boot plus micoservice demo application  #
+# Simple Spring Boot plus micoservice Demo application  #

 A place to do some spring boot coding exercises.